omicscodeathon/amr_cattle/scripts/README.md

 This directory contains scripts used in our analysis pipeline.

-The retrieved reads were all of good quality, thus, there was no need to trim them before using them in subsequent downstream analyses.
+NB: The retrieved reads were all of good quality, thus, there was no need to trim them before using them in subsequent downstream analyses.

 1. [01_sequence_retrieval.sh](01_sequence_retrieval.sh) - It is used for sequence  retrieval from NCBI and MG-RAST